Heartbreak Station: Critical reception

-The LA Times writes, "Any band that can achieve a good approximation of the Stones' raw, cranking classic period--as Cinderella does here-- at least has the validity of a solid bar band.
+In a more negative review, the LA Times wrote, "Any band that can achieve a good approximation of the Stones' raw, cranking classic period--as Cinderella does here-- at least has the validity of a solid bar band.
 But Cinderella fails to justify and redeem its stylistic thefts by infusing a borrowed sound with a personal perspective."

-People begins their review with sarcasm, "The first thing that strikes you about this new album by Poison…er, uh, this new album by Cinderella…is how utterly original it is."
-They continue this theme throughout: "So as I was saying, you can’t go wrong if you buy this new Mötley Crüe record.
+People began their negative review with sarcasm, "The first thing that strikes you about this new album by Poison...er, uh, this new album by Cinderella...is how utterly original it is."
+They continue this theme throughout: "So as I was saying, you can't go wrong if you buy this new Mötley Crüe record.
 Ask for it by name."

 Track listing

 Personnel

 Track information and credits adapted from Discogs and AllMusic, then verified from the album's liner notes.